philipnickel/02613_HPC_project/README.md

 **7.** Implement another solution where you rewrite the jacobi function using Numba JIT on the CPU.

 - a)    Run and time the new solution for a small subset of floorplans.
-How does the performancecompare to the reference?
+How does the performance compare to the reference?

 - b)    Explain your function.
 How did you ensure your access pattern works well with the CPU cache?